-According to the Marcus & Millichap's 2017 U.S Retail Forecast report: 10
+According to the Marcus & Millichap's 2018 U.S Retail Forecast report: 10

-2017 NRI Rank: 1st, Up 2 Places.
-Strong job growth, tightening vacancy, and reduced construction nudged Seattle to this year's number one ranking.
+2018 NRI Rank: 1st, Strong job growth, tightening vacancy, and reduced construction ranked Seattle number one for the second year in a row.

-Vacancy Forecast: Strong tenant demand amid fewer inventory additions will drop the vacancy rate to 3.6% this year, the lowest point in 10 years.
-A 40-basis point decline on net absorption of 1 million square feet.
+Vacancy Forecast: Strong tenant demand amid fewer inventory additions will drops the vacancy rate to 3.6% this year, the lowest point in 10 years.

-Rent Forecast: Asking rents in the metro areas will rise an average of 4.5% to \$20.42/SF in 2017.
-Last year, a 4.9% rise was registered.
+Rent Forecast: Asking rents climbed 4.3% to \$21.64/SF in 2018, which is slightly lower last years' 5.4% increase.